iterorganization/IMAS-MUSCLE3/docs/source/training.rst

       The ``State`` class **must** implement the ``extract(self, ids)`` method.
       The ``extract`` method for this example case:

-      - Checks if the incoming IDS is an equilibrium IDS.
+      - handles every IDS that is received on the S port, one at a time.
+So first it checks if the incoming IDS is an equilibrium IDS.
       - Extracts the plasma current of the time slice (``ids.time_slice[0].global_quantities.ip``) and its corresponding time value (``ids.time[0]``), and stores it in an Xarray dataset.
       - Either stores the first Xarray dataset entry in ``self.data`` or appends it to the existing Xarray dataset.